Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 When the buy tickets modal is pressed it highlights then pops up with a form to buy a ticket which includes button-checkboxes.
 The navbar links all move to the specific section of the website and the navbar stays fixed on top.

-I used different browsers to test this site, this included Internet Explorer, Google Chrome and Safari.
-Also, different devices were used, this includes Samsung 8, iPhone 6, Macbook, Ipad mini, Ipad pro.
+I used different browsers to test this site, this included:
+* Internet Explorer
+* Google Chrome
+* Safari

+Also, different devices were used, this includes :

+* Samsung 8
+* IPhone 6
+* Macbook
+* Ipad mini
+* Ipad pro
 The text on the jumbotron would not center on Ipad until I added 'align-self-center'.
 The background on the jumbotron would appear doubled until the background-size was changed to cover.
 Also, the background image on the jumbotron and the holder section would appear blurry and zoomed on Ipads.
 This was fixed after changing the viewport height in media queries.

 ## Deployment
 This website is hosted on [Github Pages](https://coexisting.github.io/Milestone-Project-1/) deployed using the master branch, explained [Here](https://help.github.com/en/github/getting-started-with-github/create-a-repo).
 The deployed site updates automatically upon new commits to the master branch.
 For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 This along with the Read.Me can be found in the root folder.